-However, the leaders are still optimistic for the year ahead.
-The trends for 2017 will bring a lot more positive outcomes for biotech industries, which would not only open more doors to better health for consumers it will revolutionize the biotech and pharma industries.
+However, the leaders are still optimistic about the year ahead.
+The trends for 2017 will bring a lot more positive outcomes for biotech industries, which would not only open more doors to better health for consumers; it will revolutionize the biotech and pharma industries.

 1. Advancement of CRISPR

-This gene-editing tool is already tested on humans, and another gene editing tool which is of similar versionis been used for creating the first baby born with DNA from three parents.
+This gene-editing tool is already tested on humans and another gene-editing tool, which is of similar versions used for creating the first baby born with DNA from three parents.
 More clinical trials are set to test the safety of these technologies in 2017.
 The first few approvals and trials could lead to greater unintended genetic changes.

 2. More effective drugs

-One of the big issues this year in biopharma industries was that it just makes medicines which is not doing any benefit to human health.
-However, many companies have gained funding which helps to integrate drug therapy and behavioral therapy with new medicine.
-This year many companies are set to produce drugs which are effective to human health.
+One of the big issues this year in the biopharma industries was that it just makes medicines that are not doing any benefit to human health.
+However, many companies have gained funding, which helps to integrate drug therapy and behavioral therapy with the new medicine.
+This year many companies are set to produce drugs that are effective to human health.

 3. New Alzheimer treatment

 More than 5 million Americans are living with Alzheimer’s disease, according to ALZ.org, and a few researchers have landed hefty investments to take cure research to the next level.
 The industry spent billions of dollars to fund projects which target antibody drugs designed to help retain memory and cognition as humans age.